Lakens/statistical_inferences/docs/04-bayes.md

 **Q5**: Assume the outcome of 20 coin flips had been 18 heads.
 Change x to 18 in line 2 and run the script.
 Remember that the mean of the prior Beta(1,1) distribution is α/(α+β), or 1/(1+1) = 0.5.
 The Frequentist mean is simply x/n, or 18/20=0.9.
 Which statement is true?

-A) The frequentist mean is **higher** than the mean of the posterior, because the mean of the posterior is **closer** to the mean of the prior distribution.
+A) The frequentist mean is **higher** than the mean of the posterior, because by combining the prior with the data, the mean of the posterior is **closer** to the mean of the prior distribution.
-B) The frequentist mean is **lower** than the mean of the posterior, because the mean of the posterior is **closer** to the mean of the prior distribution.
+B) The frequentist mean is **lower** than the mean of the posterior, because by combining the prior with the data, the mean of the posterior is **closer** to the mean of the prior distribution.
-C) The frequentist mean is **higher** than the mean of the posterior, because the mean of the posterior is **further from** to the mean of the prior distribution.
+C) The frequentist mean is **higher** than the mean of the posterior, because by combining the prior with the data, the mean of the posterior is **further from** to the mean of the prior distribution.
-D) The frequentist mean is **lower** than the mean of the posterior, because the mean of the posterior is **further from** to the mean of the prior distribution.
+D) The frequentist mean is **lower** than the mean of the posterior, because by combining the prior with the data, the mean of the posterior is **further from** to the mean of the prior distribution.

 **Q6**: What is, today, your best estimate of the probability that the sun rises every day?
 Assume you were born with an uniform Beta(1,1) prior.
 The sun can either rise, or it does not.
 Assume you have seen the sun every day since you were born, which means there has been a continuous string of successes for every day you have been alive.
 It is ok to estimate the days you have been alive by just multiplying your age by 365 days.
 What is your best estimate of the probability that the sun will rise?